MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

    |Removed     | Workflow state doesn't need to be specified     |

 > [!NOTE]
-> Adding bugs or other work items to a Kanban board may create new workflow states, requiring adjustments to column-to-state mappings in the following situations:
+> When you add bugs or other work items to a Kanban board, it may create new workflow states that require adjustments to column-to-state mappings in the following situations:
 >
 >- When a team admin [shows bugs on backlogs and boards](../../organizations/settings/show-bugs-on-backlog.md)
 >- When a project admin [adds work item types to backlogs and boards](../../reference/add-wits-to-backlogs-and-boards.md)